 Multi-Planar Reconstruction (MPR) is an alternate view layout whose purpose is to dynamically reformat a tomographic image stack from its original plane of acquisition into other planes.
 For this to be effective, the original stack should consist of relatively thin slices.
 In other word, if (x,y) describes a point in the plane of acquisition, then it should have a relatively high sampling frequency in the “z” dimension (ideally isotropic; i.e. same distance in z as in x and y).
 Also, the inter-slice distance should be constant, or nearly so, without large gaps between any of the slices.
 When these conditions are met, it's possible to achieve a high quality interpolated stack in any plane in real time.

-This feature is not officially approved for patient care, so it's not enabled by default.
+Note that this feature is not officially approved for patient care in all Regions, so it may not be enabled by default.
 If you wish to turn it on, select Tools–>Options from the menu bar.
 Then select the MPR options and click on the Enable MPR checkbox.

 Once MPR has been enabled, you can show the series that's in the currently selected image box in MPR view by clicking the MPR icon in the toolbar:, by selecting Tools–>MPR–>Open Selection with MPR, or by selecting Open with MPR… from the right-click context menu.